qmlbook/qt6book/docs/ch01-meetqt/intro.md

 }
 ```

 To place the pinwheel in the middle, we use a complex property called `anchor`.
 Anchoring allows you to specify geometric relations between parent and sibling objects.
-For example, place me in the center of another type ( `anchors.centerIn: parent` ).
+For example, to place one item in the center of another: `anchors.centerIn: parent` ).
 There are left, right, top, bottom, centerIn, fill, verticalCenter and horizontalCenter relations on both ends.
 Naturally, when two or more anchors are used together, they should complement each other: it wouldn’t make sense, for instance, to anchor a type’s left side to the top of another type.

 For the pinwheel, the anchoring only requires one simple anchor.